Breaking the Curse of Dimensionality with Convex Neural Networks: Learning from continuously infinitely many basis functions

-Moreover, by Carath\'eodory's theorem for cones~\citep{rockafellar97}, if $\hat{\X}$ is composed of only~$n$ elements, as often in machine learning, $f$ (and hence $f_{|\hat{\X}}$) may be decomposed into at most~$n$ functions $\varphi_v$, that is, $\mu$ is supported by at most $n$ points.
-Note that these $n$ functions are not known in advance, and thus there is a significant difference with the representer theorem for positive definite kernels~\citep[see, e.g.,][]{Cristianini2004}, where the set of $n$ functions are known from the knowledge of the points $x \in \hat{\X}$ (i.e., kernel functions evaluated at $x$).
+Moreover, by Carath\'eodory's theorem for cones~\citep{rockafellar97}, if $\hat{\X}$ is composed of only~$n$ elements (e.g., $n$ is the number of observations in machine learning), the optimal function $ f_{|\hat{\X}} $ above (and hence $f$) may be decomposed into at most~$n$ functions $\varphi_v$, that is, $\mu$ is supported by at most $n$ points in $\V$, among a potential continuum of possibilities.

+Note however that the identity of these $n$ functions is not known in advance, and thus there is a significant difference with the representer theorem for positive definite kernels and Hilbert spaces~\citep[see, e.g.,][]{Cristianini2004}, where the set of $n$ functions are known from the knowledge of the points $x \in \hat{\X}$ (i.e., kernel functions evaluated at $x$).